JSpeleers/BloonsTD6Bot/README.md

 # BloonsTD6Bot

-This "Bloons Tower Defense 6 Bot" was intended to be used to farm candy (and thus instant monkeys) during time-limited events such as Easter or Halloween.
+This "Bloons Tower Defense 6 Bot" was intended to be used to farm instant monkeys during time-limited events such as Easter or Halloween.

-It is able to finish the map "Dark Castle" on easy difficulty, standard mode in about 6 minutes.
+It is able to finish the map "Dark Castle" on easy difficulty, standard mode in less than 6 minutes.
 At the time of creation, this was the fastest way to farm instant monkeys.

 ## Prerequisite